ihtifazhuddin/training-evaluation-app/README.md

 3. Connect to the MySQL database using DataGrip or your preferred DBMS.
 4. Open the backend code in your IDE (e.g., PyCharm) and run `server.py`.
 5. Open the frontend code in your IDE, open the terminal, and run `npm install` followed by `npm start`.

+## Code Organization

+The project is structured as follows:

+- `src/`: This directory contains all the source code for the project.

+  - `App.js`: This is the main entry point of the application.
+It sets up the React Router and defines the routes for the application.
+Each route corresponds to a different page in the application.
+  - `common/`: This directory contains the components that are common to all users.
+    - `components`: This directory contains layout such as main layout and header, and pages like login page and 404 page.
+    - `functional-components`: This directory contains all functional components to call API from server.
+  - `hr/`: This directory contains the pages that are only accessible to HR users.
+Currently, this includes the HR evaluation list page.
+  - `staff/`: This directory contains the component that are only accessible to staff users.
+    - `components`: This directory contains page components that are specific for staff process.
+    - `pages`: This directory contains the training list page, the evaluation list page, and the evaluation creation page.
+  - `test-files/`: This directory contains the tests or draft codes for the project.

+- `package.json`: This file lists the project dependencies and scripts.

 ## Usage